crownstone/website/25-where-to-buy.md

 {% include snippets/two-centered-columns-begin  title='Buy the product when...' img='/images/shopping-kart.svg' img-alt='shopping kart'%}

 - You want to start the experience with a few Crownstone units
-- You don't mind to take care of the installation
+- You don't mind taking care of the installation
 - You have already some experience with smart home technology

 {% include snippets/two-centered-columns-end  link="https://shop.crownstone.rocks/?ref=where-to-buy&id=kart/" call-to-action="Let's get some Crownstones!" %}